krokedil/klarna-payments-for-woocommerce/readme.txt

 == Changelog ==
 = 2019.02.06  	- version 1.6.4 =
 * Tweak			- Removed validation of required fields in the Payment method area.
-Caused an issue with Authorize.net.
+Caused an issue with Authorize.net payment gateway.
 * Tweak         - Removed the disable on the Place order button since it is no longer needed to catch invalid fields.
 * Tweak         - Changed JS library endpoint.
 * Tweak         - Added extended description to the payment method title to clarify what it does.